All Episodes

 Show your hand, you know, because you want to go home.

-And there has to be some level of understanding that police officers, that police officers are their jobs are hard, and they have no idea what they're getting into a lot of times.
+And there has to be some level of understanding that police officers, that police officers are, their jobs are hard and they have no idea what they're getting into a lot of times.

 Anyway, thank you for the call.

-Um, let's say hi to Steve is in Kentucky.
+Let's say hi to Steve is in Kentucky.

-Steve's a truck driver, and by the way, there's nothing you buy in any store that you can't thank a truck driver for.
+And by the way, there's nothing you buy in any store that you can't thank a truck driver for.

 What's going on, Steve?